 Arrive in Rome and meet with your guide at the hotel in the centre of Rome at 6pm.
 After settling in, we have a briefing from our guide on the week's activities.
 Dinner and overnight Rome.

 In the morning, meet with a licenced guide for a tour of the centre to discover all the fascinating beauty of Rome: the Coliseum, the Trevi Fountain, Piazza di Spagna ... we will have a look at all the classics of this monument-packed city.
-After lunch you will have some free time to relax or do some shopping or sightseeing.
-Dinner is at your leisure, and overnight in Rome.
+After lunch, we will discover another side of the city but this time riding a bike: the regional park of the Via Appia is full of surprise.
+Free time for dinner and overnight stay in Rome.

 This morning we leave Rome by train to Naples, where we are met by a minibus and continue to Herculaneum.
 We'll have a typical lunch in a family-run vineyard.
 After a short visit of the winery, we'll climb the sleeping giant of Mt Vesuvius.
 You can look right down into the steaming crater and imagine the eruption of 79AD, when huge flaming boulders were hurled all the way to the Bay of Naples!
 The walk to the crater and back will take around 2 hours and is suitable for anyone of reasonable fitness.
 Later we'll transfer by minibus to our accommodation in Agerola, where we will have a lesson on how to make the perfect Neapolitan pizza with our chef Nicola.